proycon/analiticcl/README.md

 but they will not be returned as a solution; the preferred variant will be returned as a solution instead.
 This mechanism helps bridge larger edit distances.

-A weighted variant list may also contain an extra column of absolute frequencies, provided that it's consistently provided for *all* references and variants:
+A variant list may also contain an extra column of absolute frequencies, provided that it's consistently provided for *all* references and variants:

 ```